CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ### Full Cover: Complete Resistance

 A target with total cover can't be targeted directly by an attack, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

+# Conditions

+## Blinded

+- Automatically fails any check that requires sight.
+- Disadvantage on checks that partially rely on sight (i.e. Combat Rolls)

+## Charmed

+- Can't cause harm to charmer.
+- Charmer has advantage on Communication Checks on charmed character.

+## Deafened

+- Automatically fails any check that requires hearing.

+## Frightened

+- Disadvantage while source of the fear is within line of sight.
+- Can't willing move closer to source of fear.

+## Grappled

+- Can't move, unless through Grapple Move.
+- Disadvantage on Combat Rolls, except against grappler.
+- Disadvantage on Dodge Rolls, except against grappler.
+- Ends if grappler is incapacitated.
+- Ends if effect removed from grapplers grapple range, such as being hurled away by a powerful gust of wind.

+## Incapacitated

+- Character can't take any actions or move.

+## Invisible

+## Paralyzed

+## Petrified

+## Prone

+- Only able to crawl.
+- Disadvantage on combat rolls.
+- Combat Rolls made against a prone character within 5 feet have advantage.
+Otherwise the roll has Disadvantage.

+Opponent is rendered prone.
+The opponent has disadvantage on rolls until they get up.
+Melee attacks made against the downed opponent are at advantage.

+A character can declare they are attempting to get up on a round they start prone.
+While getting up, the opponents movement speed is 0.
+They are able to regain their footing and remove the prone effect at the end of the round they were getting up.
+The opponent can not benefit from the Defensive modifier while getting up as they can't fully focus on defending themselves.

+Instead of getting up, a character can remain prone.
+They use their climb speed to crawl instead of their movement speed.

+## Restrained

+- Can't move.
+- Disadvantage on Combat Rolls.
+- Disadvantage on Dodge Rolls.

+## Stunned

+* Incapacitated (see the condition).
+* Can't coherently speak.
+* Automatically fails all STR/RFX governed checks.
+* Disadvantage on combat rolls, STR/RFX governed check.

+## Unconscious

+- Incapacitated (see the condition).
+- Can't speak.
+- Unaware of surroundings.
+- Character drops whatever they were holding and falls prone (see the condition).
+- Automatically fails all STR/RFX governed checks.
+- Combat Rolls made within 5 feet have Super Advantage.